 3. When the water temperature falls to or below 50 degrees F, it’s time to stop feeding your fish.
 Continuing to regularly feed them could create health problems.
-This is due to their slowed down digestive system during the cold months.
+This is due to their slow down the digestive system during the cold months.

-5. Add cold water Beneficial bacteria to you pond regularly.
+5. Add cold water Beneficial bacteria to your pond regularly.
 This product is specially formulated to perform in cold water and helps to break down organic matter such as leaves and other debris

 6. Prune back dying leaves from your aquatic plants.

 7. Stop fertilizing plants when the weather begins to cool, this will let the plants know the season is coming to an end.